-Too many people today voting doesn’t mean much.
+For too many people today voting doesn’t seem to mean much.
 Civic responsibility gets replaced by cynicism or superficial gratuitous patriotism.
 An attitude of “What’s in for me?” or the notion of nothing will change anyway seems common.
 I would guess that many of these individuals did not get a civic education either at home or in school.
 Rout memorization of dates, places and names to satisfy State testing requirements does little too instill a sense of value in governance.
-What students mostly get from family, friends and some teachers, is a world of teaching to the test and commentary about personal political beliefs.
+What students mostly get from family, friends and even some teachers, is a world of teaching to the test and commentary about personal political beliefs.
 What does this have to do with civic responsibility?
-It just isn’t important anymore especially in a world where everyone is already an unproven expert in everything.
+It just isn’t as important especially in a world where everyone is already an unproven expert in everything.
 This has to change if we are to regain any sense of civility and our common responsibility to each other.
 It has to start at a young age.
 Education has to pertain to more than just the acquisition of vocational skills or meeting the short-term political needs of politicians and education administrators.

 Jennifer Breheny Wallace’s article shows that there are those out there that understand the importance of civics.
 They have an outline that needs to gain universal acceptance.
 This revisitation, this reprioritization of a true education in civics just may provide the common thread of binding the nation together.
 Our challenge has always been to balance the rights and needs of the individual with the needs of the many.
 Our unfettered right to be active civic participants has always been the core foundation of American exceptionalism.
 Our civic knowledge has to have depth, based in a concerted effort to understand our unique system of a representative democracy, and our place in this “Republic.”
 It is our collectively responsibility to do so.